saraalat/git-group-assigment/Group 1/README.md

 Facts:

-1. "Alice in Wonderland" is the name of a book published in 1865 by Lewis Carroll.
+1. "Alice's Adventures in Wonderland" is the name of a book published in 1865 by Lewis Carroll.

 2. Lewis Carroll was the pen name of James Brown (not the singer!)